acm-uga/openSourceSpring23/README.md

 - This installs all of the packages and dependencies in the node_modules folder.
 This will take a few seconds
 Execute: npm start

-3. Exectue: npm start dev
+3. Execute: npm start dev
 - This runs the application in development mode, so you don't have to re-run application to see changes everytime